process-project/iee/README.md

    but only after the DBs are created) or create them manually with an unprivileged user as the owner.
 2. As the PostgreSQL superuser, run the `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` on all databases (dev, test, ...) to activate the extension.
+So login to the `vapor_development` database as the superuser (it is usually called 'postgres') and issue the CREATE EXTENSION command above.
+Then switch to `vapor_test` and do the same.

+When done, issue the `bin/setup` command again, as a regular system user.
+This time it should have no problem completing.

 ## Installation